-Requirement for entry into force:
+Requirement for entry into force: Two-thirds of

 Two-thirds of Parties representing at least two-thirds of total investment shares at time of adoption.

 Number of acceptances deposited: 40 (34 in respect of change of name and article 13; 4 in respect of change of name only; 2 in respect of article 13 only).